-To publicize our paper, we drew up press releases with our institutional press offices (here and here), which were circulated to media and our institutions’ networks, and posted on our institutions’ social media platforms as well as our personal social networks.
+To publicize our paper, we drew up press releases with our institutional press offices on the London School of Hygiene & Tropical Medicine’s news blog, which were circulated to media and our institutions’ networks, and posted on our institutions’ social media platforms as well as our personal social networks.

 “The paper quickly received attention in international online and print media, and was picked up by Vice a few months later”